 And the future ?

 Leamington is set to remain a thriving town.
-In the immediate future a transformation of the Pump Room Gardens is planned, following a million pound grant from the Heritage Lottery Fund.
-The bandstand will be restored to its original colours, flower beds will be planted and more seating provided.
+A transformation of the Pump Room Gardens is under way, following a million pound grant from the Heritage Lottery Fund.
+The bandstand is being completely restored, new flower beds will be planted and more seating provided.
 A year-round programme of events is scheduled to follow the completion of the work.

 Plans for the redevelopment of areas of the Old Town are also advanced, providing a Creative Quarter as a base for the increasing number of creative industries located in the town.